Oxidants and reductants in dough: ascorbic acid (E300), L-cysteine (E920), glucose oxidase and potassium bromate alternatives

 Industry sources give a typical practical range of approximately 20–75 ppm on flour weight; the BAKERpedia dedicated L-cysteine ingredient article cites 20–30 ppm as the common practical level, with a US/Canada regulatory ceiling of 90 ppm.
 This is a very low level — small errors in dosage can cause under- or over-relaxation.
 L-cysteine is effective at these trace levels because it acts catalytically (each cysteine molecule participates in multiple thiol-disulphide exchange reactions).

 ⚠️ Confidence: low.
-The originally cited source (src-061: BAKERpedia "A Guide to Reducing Agents in Dough") does not contain specific ppm dosage figures for L-cysteine — the dosage range above is from the BAKERpedia L-cysteine ingredient article (a separate, un-cited page).
+The originally cited source (BAKERpedia "A Guide to Reducing Agents in Dough") does not contain specific ppm dosage figures for L-cysteine — the dosage range above is from the BAKERpedia L-cysteine ingredient article (a separate, un-cited page).
 The applicable EU maximum permitted level for E920 in bread under EU Regulation 1333/2008 Annex II has not been confirmed in this research.
 Verify the regulatory limit and supplier recommended dosage before specifying for any EU/UK application.

 Legal status in the EU and UK

 L-cysteine (E920) is listed as a permitted flour treatment agent in EU Regulation 1333/2008 for specific food categories.
-Its use is permitted in bread and other bakery products under the conditions defined in the regulation. [reg-eu-1333-2008]
+Its use is permitted in bread and other bakery products under the conditions defined in the regulation.

 Clean-label note: L-cysteine carries an E-number (E920) and appears on finished bread ingredient lists.
 Historically it was derived from feathers (duck, chicken) or human hair.
 Modern production also uses bacterial fermentation (vegan-compliant).
 When vegan status is important, operators should confirm the source with the L-cysteine supplier.
-The Puratos S500 Sense SG and Tigris SG 2% spec sheets both explicitly state "Free from materials of animal/fish/poultry origin (excluding egg/dairy)" and confirm absence of L-cysteine. [ss-s500-sense, ss-tigris-sg]
+The Puratos S500 Sense SG and Tigris SG 2% spec sheets both explicitly state "Free from materials of animal/fish/poultry origin (excluding egg/dairy)" and confirm absence of L-cysteine.

 Glutathione — the clean-label alternative to L-cysteine

 Glutathione (GSH) is a tripeptide (Gly-Cys-Glu) found in high concentrations in yeast cells.
 When yeast cells are inactivated (denatured), their membrane breaks and glutathione is released into the dough, where it acts like L-cysteine — cleaving S—S bonds via thiol-disulphide exchange.
 Inactive dry yeast is the standard vehicle for delivering glutathione in bread.
-Because it appears on the label as "inactive yeast" or "yeast extract" rather than as an E-number, it is preferred in clean-label formulations. [src-061, src-056]
+Because it appears on the label as "inactive yeast" or "yeast extract" rather than as an E-number, it is preferred in clean-label formulations.

 7. Emulsifiers that appear alongside oxidants in bread improvers